Recognition

 -

-Los Angeles Times article about the EPA awarding the Lancaster Bouelvard Transformation the EPA’s National Award for Smart Growth Achievement.
+Los Angeles Times article about the Lancaster Bouelvard Transformation receiving the EPA's National Award for Smart Growth Achievement.

 -